Europe's space telescope to target universe's dark mysteries

 'Dark detective'

-Euclid consortium member Guadalupe Canas told a press conference that the two-ton space telescope was a "dark detective" which can reveal more about both elements.
+Euclid consortium member Guadalupe Canas told a press conference that the two-tonne space telescope was a "dark detective" which can reveal more about both elements.

-Euclid, which is 4.7 meters (15 feet) tall and 3.5 meters (11 feet) wide, will use two scientific instruments to map the sky.
+Euclid, which is 4.7 meters (15 feet) tall and 3.5 meters wide, will use two scientific instruments to map the sky.

 Its visible light camera will let it measure the shape of galaxies, while its near infrared spectrometer and photometer will allow it to measure how far away they are.